 Who should use this application?

-You should use our International Student Application for Admission if you require a student visa to study in the United States and are not a U.S. citizen, U.S. permanent resident, political asylee or refugee.
-If you hold dual citizenship with the U.S. and another country you should use the appropriate domestic freshman, transfer, or post-baccalaureate student application for admission.
+You should use our International Student Application for Admission if you require a student visa to study in the United States.
+If you are a U.S. citizen, U.S. permanent resident, political asylee/refugee or hold dual citizenship with the U.S. and another country you should use the appropriate domestic first-year, transfer, or post-baccalaureate student application for admission.

 Why study at Western?